Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

 \subsection{Stable Environment}

+In this experiment, no nodes will join or leave.
+Each node has an identical and accurate membership list.
+Figure \ref{fig:stable} presents LDT, RMR, and Reliability over 100 rounds of message transmission.
+Among them, the indicators of each message are sequentially numbered and displayed as the x-axis in the figure.
+The average values of all indicators are shown in Table \ref{tab:comparisonAtScenarios}.

-In Figure \ref{fig:stable}, it can be seen that at the beginning of the broadcast, Plumtree exhibits significant fluctuations in terms of LDT, RMR, and stability.
-This is because it relies on gossip for initialization, which may require multiple rounds of message exchanges to establish an optimal path.
-In contrast, Snow does not have this issue, as the message forwarding path for each node remains deterministic as long as the cluster remains unchanged.
+Figure \ref{fig:stable} reveals that at the beginning of the broadcast, Plumtree exhibits severe fluctuations in terms of LDT, RMR, and Reliability as it relies on Gossip for initialization, which inevitably requires multiple rounds of message exchanges to establish an optimal path.
+In contrast, Snow avoids this issue by ensuring that the message forwarding path for each node remains deterministic.
 Additionally, due to the inherent design of Plumtree, the fan-out among nodes is unbalanced.
 This makes it difficult for users to configure a uniform fan-out value for Plumtree based on node bandwidth.
-In a stable environment, the Latency Distribution Tail (LDT) of the gossip protocol is not particularly prominent.

-In Plumtree, the cluster requires a warming-up phase to construct the tree, when it starts or experiences significant node changes before the LDT and RMR can stabilize at an optimal level.
-The Plumtree is built with gossip, and over time, all nodes will eventually receive gossip messages.
-However, message loss during initialization may still occur.
+In Plumtree, the cluster requires a warming-up phase to construct the tree, when it starts or experiences considerable node changes before the LDT and RMR stabilize at an optimal level.
+The Plumtree is built with Gossip, and over time, all nodes eventually receive Gossip messages.
+However, message loss is still possible during initialization.
 Additionally, to determine the best topology, each node must maintain a set of child nodes for every root node.
-This means that whenever a new node initiates a broadcast in the cluster, RMR, LDT, and reliability will exhibit oscillations similar to those shown in the figure.
-Although multiple nodes sharing the same tree is feasible\cite{kaneko2023broadcast}, these trees are suboptimal for all nodes except the root (the messages shown in Figure \ref{fig:table} originate from the same node).
-As a result, Plumtree performs well only when a small number of nodes in the cluster need to broadcast messages.
-In contrast, Snow does not require a warming-up phase, and every node in the cluster can broadcast messages.
-Each forwarding node simply follows predefined rules for message forwarding without considering the message source (i.e., the root node).
-In comparison, when a message is first broadcast, Snow’s LDT, RMR, and reliability do not exhibit oscillations.
+Consequently, whenever a new node initiates a broadcast as the root node, the cluster exhibits oscillations in RMR, LDT, and Reliability metrics, consistent with the patterns illustrated in the Figure \ref{fig:stable}.
+Although multiple nodes sharing the same tree is feasible \cite{kaneko2023broadcast}, these trees are suboptimal for all nodes except the root (the messages shown in Figure \ref{fig:stable} originate from the same node).
+Therefore, Plumtree performs well only when a small number of nodes in the cluster need to broadcast messages in a stable environment.